SARE Professional Development Program Annual Report for Utah

-USDA-ARS-Forage & Range Research Lab.
+USDA-NRCS (Utah) USDA-ARS-Forage & Range Research Lab.

-Utah Dept. of Agriculture and Food
+Utah Association of Conservation Districts Utah Dept. of Agriculture and Food

 USU Cooperative Extension Service Utah Conservation Commission

 USU Agricultural Experiment Station

 The members of the PDP Advisory Committee are contacted several times a year but not collectively at one meeting.
 The transportation and travel costs have been minimized by meeting when these groups have scheduled events, or by my visiting them in conjunction with my extension, experiment station or Western SARE duties.
-For the year 2012 these committee members continued to request trainings or professional development opportunities with the sustainable agriculture mini-grant program and to have funds available for special requests (such as to attend conferences, workshops and other agency sponsored events/trainings).
+For the year 2013, these committee members continued to request trainings or professional development opportunities with the sustainable agriculture mini-grant program and to have funds available for special requests (such as to attend conferences, workshops and other agency sponsored events/trainings).